Hopac/Hopac/Docs/Actors.md

 }
 ```

-One difference in the MailboxProcessor like operations implemented here is that
+One difference in the `MailboxProcessor` like operations implemented here is
-the Hopac operations return jobs that then need to be run.
-This is intentional.
+that the Hopac operations return jobs that then need to be run.
+This is
-The implementation of Hopac is such that the concurrent operations within Hopac
+intentional.
+The implementation of Hopac is such that the concurrent operations
-run fastest when they are executed by worker threads of a Hopac scheduler.
+within Hopac run fastest when they are executed by worker threads of a Hopac
-Running individual concurrent operations outside of workers incurs potentially
+scheduler.
+Running individual concurrent operations outside of workers incurs
-significant overheads.
-Therefore the operations sketched here return jobs that
+potentially significant overheads.
+Therefore the operations sketched here
-can then potentially be composed into longer jobs to run.
+return jobs that can then potentially be composed into longer jobs to run.

-This is just a small sketch and omits many features of the MailboxProcessor.
+This is just a small sketch and omits many features of the `MailboxProcessor`.
 You could continue extending these snippets to quite straightforwardly add
-support for most of what the MailboxProcessor provides, including features such
+support for most of what the `MailboxProcessor` provides, including features
-as error events.
-In most cases, however, there is no practical need to work
+such as error events.
+In most cases, however, there is no practical need to
-like that.
-While the above `actor` and `postAndReply` functions could be handy
+work like that.
+While the above `actor` and `postAndReply` functions could be
-shortcuts in some cases, most of the other operations are readily available
+handy shortcuts in some cases, most of the other operations are readily
-within Hopac or similar functionality can be expressed more flexibly and
+available within Hopac or similar functionality can be expressed more flexibly
-possibly more concisely.
-For example, here is a more concise implementation of
+and possibly more concisely.
+For example, here is a more concise implementation
-the above echo example using operations directly available with Hopac:
+of the above echo example using operations directly available with Hopac:

 ```fsharp
 type Echo<'x> = Echo of 'x * IVar<'x>